Tuition Waivers & Discounts

 • Meet course pre-requisites prior to registration or waived by the instructor.

-• A new certification of employment form must be presented each quarter.
+• A new tuition waiver and certification of employment form must be presented each quarter.

 Employees in the K-12 system are eligible for the Washington State Employee Waiver with verification that they are teachers or certificated instructional staff employed at public common and vocational schools, holding or seeking a valid endorsement and assignment in a state-identified shortage area.
 Non-instructional classified staff employed at K-12 public schools and working half time or more, may use the waiver when the employee is taking courses relevant to their work assignment.